Royal Mausoleum (Mauna ʻAla): Construction

-The 2.7 acre (11,000 m2) mausoleum was designed by architect Theodore Heuck.
-King Kamehameha IV and Queen Emma planned it as a burial site for their families.
-However, the first to be interred was their four-year-old son, Prince Albert, who died August 27, 1862.
+The 2.75-acre (11,000 m2) mausoleum was designed by architect Theodore Heuck.
+By 1862, the Royal Tomb at Pohukaina was full and there were no space for the coffins of Prince Albert, who died August 27, 1862, and King Kamehameha IV, who died November 30, 1863.
+Kamehameha IV's funeral was delayed for three months while a new mausoleum was built.

-King Kamehameha IV became ill soon afterwards and died November 30, 1863, just 15 months after his son.
-His brother Lot Kamehameha came to the throne as King Kamehameha V.

-Immediately Kamehameha V started construction of the mausoleum building.
+Immediately Kamehameha V, brother of Kamehameha IV, started construction of a new mausoleum building in the Nuʻuanu Valley on a site chosen by Kamehameha IV and his wife Queen Emma.
 The Right Reverend Thomas Nettleship Staley, first Anglican Bishop of Honolulu (1823–1898), oversaw construction.
-The west ('Ewa) wing was completed at the end of January 1864.
-A large funeral procession February 3, 1864, brought the body of Kamehameha IV from Iolani Palace near Kawaiahao Church.
+The west (ʻEwa) wing was completed at the end of January 1864.
+A large funeral procession February 3, 1864, brought the body of Kamehameha IV from ʻIolani Palace.
 His casket was placed on a stand in the new wing.
-Later in the evening, bearers brought the casket of Ka Haku o Hawai'i (as Prince Albert was known) and laid him to rest alongside his father.
-Queen Emma was so overcome with grief that she camped on the grounds of Mauna Ala, and slept in the mausoleum.
+Later in the evening, bearers brought the casket of Ka Haku o Hawaiʻi (as Prince Albert was known) and laid him to rest alongside his father.
+Queen Emma was so overcome with grief that she camped on the grounds of Mauna ʻAla, and slept in the mausoleum.

 The mausoleum was completed in 1865, adjacent to the public 1844 Oahu Cemetery.
 The mausoleum seemed a fitting place to bury other past monarchs of the Kingdom of Hawaii and their families.
-The remains were transferred in a solemn ceremony leading from the burial vault called Pohukaina at Iolani Palace to the Nuuanu Valley October 30, 1865.
+The remains of past deceased royals were transferred in a torchlit ceremony at night leading from Pohukaina to the Nuʻuanu Valley on October 30, 1865.

 Robert Crichton Wyllie, Minister of Foreign Affairs, was buried here in October 1865.
 Over time, the remains of almost all of Hawaii's monarchs, their consorts, and various princes and princesses would rest at the Royal Mausoleum.

 Kamehameha I and William Charles Lunalilo are the only two kings not resting at the mausoleum.
-William Charles Lunalilo, the shortest-reigning Hawaiian monarch, (one year and 25 days only), was buried in a church cemetery resting in the courtyard of Kawaiahao Church.
-Princess Nāhienaena and Queen Keōpūolani are buried on Maui at Waiola Church.
+William Charles Lunalilo, the shortest-reigning Hawaiian monarch, (one year and 25 days only), was buried in the Lunalilo Tomb in the church cemetery resting in the courtyard of Kawaiahaʻo Church.
+Princess Nāhiʻenaʻena and Queen Keōpūolani are buried on Maui at Waiola Church.

-Kamehameha I's remains were hidden in a traditional practice to preserve the mana (power) of the alii at the time of the Hawaiian religion.
-For several generations, descendants of Hoolulu, one of the few chosen to help bury the remains of Kamehameha, have been appointed as caretakers.
+Kamehameha I's remains were hidden in a traditional practice to preserve the mana (power) of the aliʻi at the time of the Hawaiian religion.
+For several generations, descendants of Hoʻolulu, one of the few chosen to help bury the remains of Kamehameha, have been appointed as caretakers.